lucmsilva651/dev.lucmsilva.com/README.md

    `SESSION_SECRET` should be a long, random string which will keep sessions secure.

    `GITHUB_CLIENT_[ID/SECRET]` is your GitHub OAuth application credentials.
 You can create it with [this guide](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app), and put your client ID and secret in the .env file.
 The default callback URL is `http://localhost:3000/auth/github/callback`

+   `ALLOWED_USERS` is the allowed users who can access /dashboard.
+Users should be a seperated by a comma, and refer to GitHub usernames.

 3. **Start Express server**